alistaircol/ac-website/content/articles/changing-mysql-json-backing-store-to-mongodb.md

 ---

-**An individual document to view and update**:
+#### An individual document to view and update

 Converted to an `array` instead of an `object` through mostly preference, and I find easier to debug.

 ```php
 <?php